alombarte/raspberry-osmc-automated/README.md

 This setup has been tested in the latest OSMC at the moment of writing: [**release 2015.08-1**](https://osmc.tv/download/images/)

 ## What you get...
-- A mediacenter that works with your TV remote
-- Your preferred TV Shows as soon as they are available
+After the installation you get a mediacenter operated from your TV remote.
+All your selected TV Shows are puctually downloaded in their correct folder with its subtitles, and the filesystem is kept clean and organized, no maintenance to do.
+Some of the features are:

+- Operation from the remote, no mouse nor keyboard needed.
+- The setup of your preferred TV Shows taken from ShowRSS or any other feed of your interest.
-- All files when downloaded in their right folder structure
+- All downloads automated, moved to the right folder structure when completed and using real episode names and season information (taken from TheTVDB).
-- Automatic subtitles in your language if you need them
-- All the content can be in a USB to carry it anywhere

-Apart from the OSMC, you have the following remote services:
+- Automatic download of subtitles and retry of failed ones every hour.
+- Downloads folder and transmission taks always clean.
+- Updated Kodi library with TV Shows covers and art cover.

+The following services can be used remotely:

 Service  | Access  | User / Password
 -------- | ---- | -----------